Xiaoyu-Lu/ElasticSearch_WAPO/README.md

     ```

 ## How to Search
 Our BM25 retrieval system defaults to using keyword text and falls back to query text if no keyword text is provided.
+If neither keyword nor query text is provided, the program will jump back to home page.

 Reranking will only be performed if query text is provided and reranking is based on query text only.
 ### Case 1: Using both Query and Keywords